learnk8s/distributed-tensorflow-on-k8s/README.md

 The job runs a single container and doesn't scale.

-However it is still more convenient than running it on your computer.
+However, it is still more convenient than running it on your computer.

 ## Scaling your model using Distributed Tensorflow